What is the ¡Adelante! Leadership Institute?

 The HACU conference annually hosts a student track component that brings together over 500 undergraduate students from across the United States and Puerto Rico.
 Known as the HACU ¡Adelante!
 Leadership Institute, the program is conducted over the course of three days with workshops focused on leadership and professional development.
 The program also incorporates several networking opportunities for students, employers, graduate schools representatives to exchange ideas and strengthen their professional network.

-To view 2014's Student Track agenda, please click here.
+To view the 2019 ¡Adelante!
+Leadership Institute agenda, please click here.

 HOW TO APPLY:

-To be considered for a Conference Scholarship, students must complete the 29th Annual Conference Scholarship on-line application by June 26, 2015.
 Incomplete applications will not be considered.
-Conference scholarships are awarded based on criteria set by HACU's 29th Annual Conference Sponsors (e.g., geographic preference, major, etc.).
+Conference scholarships are awarded based on criteria set by HACU's 34th Annual Conference Sponsors (e.g., geographic preference, major, etc.).
 Applicants will be notified by e-mail of their selection or non-selection during the summer and Fall of 2020.
 Scholarships are very limited.
 Students are encouraged to consider alternate methods of funding their participation in the conference such as being sponsored by their college or university.
 Click here for information on how to be sponsored by your college or university.